TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-01.md

 Everything in the cloud has been virtualized, so when it comes to infrastructure, it is all virtual.
 However, the physical locations of one's servers, will certainly play an important roll.
 So deciding on what location is best, is crucial.

 ## Key terminology
-- Azure Region = Set of datacenters deployed within an interval-defined perimeter and connected through a dedicated regional low-latency network
+- **Azure Region** = Set of datacenters deployed within an interval-defined perimeter and connected through a dedicated regional low-latency network
-    - **Foundational** = Available in all Recommended and Alternate regions or within 90 days of a new foundational service becoming generally available.
-    - **Mainstream** = Available in all recommended regions within 90 days of the region general availability; demand-driven in alternate regions (many are already deployed into a large subset of Alternate regions).
-    - **Specialized** = Targeted service offerings that are usually industry-focused or backed by customized hardware.
-Demand-driven availability across regions (many are already deployed into a large subset of Recommended regions).
-- Azure Availability Zone = Unique physical locations within an **Azure region** that has it's own power, cooling and networking.
+- **Azure Availability Zone** = Unique physical locations within an **Azure region** that has it's own power, cooling and networking.
 This acts as an backup server, to protect applications and data from datacenter failures.
-- Azure Region Pair = Relationship between 2 **Azure Regions** within the sam geographic region for disaster recovery purposes.
+- **Azure Region Pair** = Relationship between 2 **Azure Regions** within the sam geographic region for disaster recovery purposes.
 In case of a disaster, services will automatically failover to the secondary region.
-- Latency = the delay before a transfer of data begins following an instruction for its transfer
+- **Latency** = the delay before a transfer of data begins following an instruction for its transfer

 ## Exercise
 - What is an Azure Region?